 Two remarks should be made about these answers.
 First, the question posed to SB is a question about her credence upon awakening.
 This is not a question about the nature of the coin.
-Thus, any change of SB's credence (if any) must not be interpreted as a change of her opinion about the nature of the coin, rather should be rationally justified basing on the laws of Bayesian inference.
-Second, plausibility of the answer (b) can be made more profound.
-There is no qualitative difference between the original formulation of SB problem and its following modification.
+Thus, any change of SB's credence (if any) must not be interpreted as a change of her opinion about the nature of the coin.
+Second, the plausibility of the answer (b) can be made more profound.
+There is no qualitative difference between the original formulation of the SB problem and its following modification.
 Suppose that SB is put to sleep on New Year's Eve.
-At 12pm the Champaign is opened and the fair coin is tossed.
-Subsequently, if it lands Tails SB is woken on every single day during the year, i.e. 365 times, if the coin lands Heads she is woken only once on one (arbitrary) day during the year.
+At 12pm the champagne is opened and the fair coin is tossed.
+Subsequently, if it lands Tails, SB is woken on every single day during the year, i.e. 365 times, if the coin lands Heads she is woken only once on one (arbitrary) day during the year.
 In this experiment, therefore, SB's choice will be between $\frac{1}{2}$ and $\frac{1}{366}$ .
 One would find much harder to argue in favour of $\frac{1}{2}$ in this case.
-With an appropriate modification of the experiment the second number can take any rational value.
+With an appropriate modification of the experiment, the second number can take any rational value.
 It will be especially difficult to maintain the answer of $\frac{1}{2}$ in the limit of that number going to zero.